awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-overview.md

 + **Effect** – You specify the effect, either allow or deny, when a user tries to perform the action on the specified resource\.
 If you don't explicitly grant access to an action, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Cloud Map doesn't support resource\-based policies\.

-For more information about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For more information about IAM policy syntax and descriptions, see the [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a list of the AWS Cloud Map API actions and the resources that they apply to, see [AWS Cloud Map API Permissions: Actions, Resources, and Conditions Reference](cloud-map-api-permissions-ref.md)\.